opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

 | apiKey                                                                               | The apiKey noted down in step 2.|
 | host                                                                                 | The base URL of your tenant account in OPF payment mock service.|

-8. Save and run the Postman Collection.
+6. Save and run the Postman Collection.
-9. Set notification URL in the Payment Mock Swagger UI.
+7. Set notification URL in the Payment Mock Swagger UI.

+   a.)
+Locate the create notification configuration API.

+   b.)
+Fill the request parameters merchantId and apiKey use the value retrieved in step 2.

+   c.)
+Set the url in the request body noted down in step 4.

+   d.)
+Set the basicAuth.username and basicAuth.password to the authentication_inbound_basic_auth_username and authentication_inbound_basic_auth_password in step 5.

+   e.)
+Execute the API call.